Recount drama in US House race as Iowa candidates near a tie

 Democrat Rita Hart has cut Republican Mariannette Miller-Meeks’ lead to 35 votes out of more than 394,400 cast, with all but three of the district’s 24 counties reporting the results of their recounts.

 The race is the closest in the nation, and both sides expect it to tighten further as Scott, Jasper and Clinton counties finish their recounts in the coming days.
-A single-digit victory for either candidate is possible as is a tie, which would result in a winner’s name drawn from a receptacle such as a hat or bowl.
+A single-digit victory for either candidate is possible as is a tie, which according to state law would result in a winner’s name being drawn from a hat, bowl or some other receptacle.

-Hart would net 26 votes in Scott County if the tentative results from its recount board are certified.
+Hart expects to net 26 votes in Scott County if the tentative results from its recount board are certified.
 Her campaign says it also expects to net nine votes in Jasper County, where the recount board was set to meet Wednesday afternoon to finalize its work.

 Miller-Meeks’ campaign hopes those gains will turn out to be illusory and disappear once anomalies in both counties are addressed.
 But if they stand they would tie the race with only Clinton County — where Hart lives on a Wheatland farm and served as an educator and state senator — yet to report.